GNTC names two new vice presidents

 Shaw began her GNTC career in 2014.
 Prior to her new role she served as interim director of Adult Education, 2019, and data manager and transition coordinator, 2014-2019.

-“I am honored to serve in this position,” Shaw said.
+"I am honored to serve in this position,” said Shaw.
 “Adult Education provides an opportunity for students to learn skills that will allow them to compete in the workplace, improve their lives and positively impact their communities.”

 Prior to her career at GNTC, Shaw was a field and assessment coordinator for Middle Georgia State College, 2010-14; personnel supervisor and staffing consultant for Westaff, 2007-09; territory assistant for Hallmark Cards, 2006-07; Registrar for The Southern Baptist Theological Society, 1998-2004; Assistant Registrar for The Southern Baptist Theological Society, 2001-03; and secretary to the Registrar for The Southern Baptist Theological Society, 1998-2001.